Social Anxiety Disorder: Symtoms, Risk Factors and Treatment

 Social anxiety can also result in negative self-perception and distorted thinking patterns.
 People feel extreme fear of making mistakes, already assuming that they are being observed and will be judged by others.
 A feeling of self-judgment may also occur in this condition.

 People avoid social interactions, feeling uncomfortable as they struggle to start the conversation.
-People with social anxiety may adopt safety behaviors, e.g., avoiding eye contact, staying silent, and avoiding going to places where they have to talk in front of a group of people.
+People with social anxiety may adopt safety behaviors, such as, avoiding eye contact, staying silent, and avoiding going to places where they have to talk in front of a group of people.

 These types of reactions can lead to isolation, lower confidence, lower self-esteem, and a lower level of career growth.
 Timely recognition of signs and better management can help to regain confidence in social gatherings, reducing social anxiety and improving their quality of life.